Jefferson Township, Putnam County, Indiana

 Jefferson Township is one of thirteen townships in Putnam County, Indiana.
-As of the 2010 census, its population was 1,252 and it contained 525 housing units.
+As of the 2020 census, its population was 1,318 (up from 1,252 at 2010) and it contained 526 housing units.

 History

 The Melville F. McHaffie Farm was listed on the National Register of Historic Places in 1983.
 The former Mill Creek Township consolidated with Jefferson Township in the mid-1930s.

 Geography

 According to the 2010 census, the township has a total area of 41.1 sqmi, all land.